Training and Events

 Notfast Running Club – Training Plan

-Tuesday training options include effort and steady sessions, and hill work on Beacon Hill.
+Tuesday training options include effort and steady sessions.
 Thursdays will have effort and steady options.
-The steady option will use the same route each week.
-Trainers will rotate around the sessions to give them some variety too!
+Trainers will rotate around the sessions to give them some variety too

 All training sessions are suitable for runners of all abilities – you don’t need to be a fast runner to join any of the groups.
 The aim of the “efforts/speed” sessions is for everyone to increase his/her own effort over usual steady pace, so your speed relative to other runners is not important – you won’t be left on your own.

-Please let Rachel have your feedback (positive and negative!) and any suggestions for training sessions so that future training can be tailored to suit everyone in the club: firstname.lastname@example.org
+Please let Netty have your feedback (positive and negative!) and any suggestions for training sessions so that future training can be tailored to suit everyone in the club: firstname.lastname@example.org

 Please note: – Training sessions shown in red start from where they say.

-Otherwise, Tuesday sessions will start at Tom Mann Pavilion for efforts and steady options and J&P, and Topps Tiles car park (bottom of Beacon Hill) for the hill work.
+Tuesday sessions will start at Tom Mann Pavilion for efforts and steady options and J&P. For Beacon hill work please meet in Timico carpark on Cafferata way.

 Thursday sessions will be from Flowserve.